-The European Telecommunications Standards Institute (ETSI)1 issued a number of digital signature standards to harmonize digital signatures among EU member countries.
+The European Telecommunications Standards Institute (ETSI) issued a number of digital signature standards to harmonize digital signatures among EU member countries.
 ETSI standards are quite influential also in other parts of the world.
-They are supported in Acrobat X and above, are referenced in the PDF 2.0 standard ISO 32000-2 and have been incorporated in various RFCs.
+They are referenced in the PDF 2.0 standard ISO 32000-2 and have been incorporated in various RFCs.

 CMS and CAdES signatures.
 For a long time PDF signatures were based on CMS (Cryptographic Message Syntax).
-It is specified in RFC 5652 and widely used on the Internet.
+It is specified in RFC 5652 and widely used in Internet protocols.
 CMS signatures in PDF use the subfilter adbe.pkcs7.detached or some older deprecated entry in the signature dictionary.
 CMS signatures can be created and validated with all Acrobat versions.